Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Study of maximal streams

-{\bf Proof of Proposition \ref{propflux}:} We give first the idea of the proof.
-We recall what it would be if we would consider a continous regular stream $ \v l $, i.e., a $\C^1$ vector field on $D = \cyl(A,h)$, with null divergence and such that $\v l \cdot \vv_{D} = 0$ $\H^{d-1}$-a.e. on the vertical faces of $D$ (the ones who are not normal to $\vv$).
-If we denote by $B$ the basis of $D$, then by Fubini theorem we would get
+\begin{pf*}{Proof of Proposition \ref{propflux}} We give first the idea of the proof.
+We recall what it would be if we would consider a continous regular stream $ \vec l $, that is, a $\C^1$ vector field on $D = \cyl(A,h)$, with null divergence and such that $\vec l \cdot\vv _{D} = 0$ $\H^{d-1}$-a.e. on the vertical faces of $D$ (the ones who are not normal to $\vv$).
+If we denote by $B$ the basis of $D$, then by Fubini's theorem we would get

-We have to adapt this argument to $\v \mu_n$.
+We have to adapt this argument to $\vec\mu_n$.
 The set $B + u\vv$ is a continuous cutset that separates the top from the bottom of $D$.
-The equivalent discrete cutset is roughly speaking the set of edges
+The equivalent discrete cutset is, roughly speaking, the set of edges